Ahmed-Maher77/Product-Management-System__CRUDS-Operations/README.md

 # Product-Management-System [CRUD Operations]
-A user-friendly web application for efficient product management with CRUD operations.
-Built with JavaScript, HTML5, and CSS3, the system utilizes Bootstrap for responsive design, Font Awesome for intuitive icons, and Popper.js for enhanced tooltips.
+A user-friendly web application for efficient product management featuring CRUDS operations (Create, Read, Update, Delete, Search) and search functionality.
+Built with JavaScript, HTML5, and CSS3, the system uses Bootstrap for responsive design, Font Awesome for intuitive icons, and Popper.js for enhanced tooltips.

 <br>